eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-json-reference.md

 - Any users created in your Dockerfile must have no password set for the SSH keys.

 ## Mixins
 A mixin adds additional behaviors to a project as a set of new project type attributes.
 Mixins are reusable across any project type.
 You define the mixins to add to a project by specifying an array of strings, with each string containing the identifier for the mixin.
-For example, `"mixins" : [ "tour", "pullrequest" ]`.
+For example, `"mixins" : [ "pullrequest" ]`.

 | Mixin ID   | Description
 | --- | ---